MrSoulfinder/IlyaChernookiyProfile/README.md

 </td></tr></table>

 🎈 Remark: I will not say that I am an expert in all the areas presented, but I have worked with them at a certain level and have an idea for what and how it works!
-In addition, I happened to write applications for the Adroid platform in Java, moreover, to the presented database, a also work with MS SQL amd PostgreSQL.
+In addition, I happened to write applications for the Adroid platform in Java, moreover, to the presented database.

 ### Connect with me: